 The second mission of NIPS is to play the role of a National and International research hub.
 The NIPS conducts collaborations with scientists at universities and research institutes to further strengthen and enhance research expertise in Japan at a leading global level.
 To achieve this goal NIPS also encourage collaborations with foreign researchers, and we provide and develop specialized and cutting-edge research techniques and equipment to facilitate these collaborations.
 The NIPS provides advanced devices in areas including electron and laser microscopy for subcellular through to human imaging, and in transgenic animals and viral vectors.
 The NIPS also supports advanced research workshops in various fields to help establish and support research collaborations, discussions and advances and sharing of knowledge.
 Through these activities the NIPS is a hub for domestic and international research communities to intercommunicate and support each other.
+At present, NIPS participates in a number of programs as their core organizations, such as Comprehensive Brain Science Network, Advanced Bioimaging Support and Brain/MINS Beyond.

 The third mission of NIPS is to provide advanced and thorough education for young scientists.
-The NIPS is responsible for the

-5-year PhD course in physiological sciences of the SOKENDAI (The Graduate University for Advanced Studies).
+The NIPS is responsible for the 5-year PhD course in physiological sciences of The Graduate University for Advanced Studies, SOKENDAI.
 The NIPS also provides further education for graduate students and young researchers from other universities and industries in Japan and Internationally, for education through various research training programs that include the annual NIPS Training Course and via NIPS Internships.